 All of this leads to the challenge of trying to find the best talent that isn’t already in a Government job, pay them a rate they can survive on (while accepting it’s nearly impossible to match GN rates) and house them in an office space that doesn’t bankrupt you.
 We aren’t waiting for the three concerns listed above to be solved.
 Nor do we have an easy solution to suggest.
 This is the reality of Nunavut and there is no quick fix.

 What we are doing is building within those constraints, with an understanding of those issues and finding success.
 This means always thinking on our toes, being creative, working out of homes and creating work that people are willing to sacrifice a little pay for a lot of job satisfaction.
 Most importantly it means being open and having partnerships with every possible organization who has an interest in Nunavut.
 We’re all in this together.

 Partners, Partners, Partners

-For the position, we currently have posted we had to create an alliance of 3 different organizations.
-In addition to the funding we could bring to the table, York University had funding for a position promoting a program that fits within our mission statement called “iSparx”, a program we will be leading in Nunavut and sharing very shortly.
+For the position, we currently have posted we had to create an alliance of three different organizations.
+In addition to the funding we could bring to the table, York University had funding for a position promoting a program that fits within our mission statement called I-SPARX, a program we will be leading in Nunavut and sharing very shortly.
 That allowed us to create a wage of $85K for this position, not too shabby by private industry standards in Nunavut.
 Next, we needed an office space.
-For that, we created a partnership with the Embrace Life Council (also partners on iSparx and our te(a)ch program) and found an empty office and a supervisor in the form of executive director Kim Masson, to help us out.
-It’s an ideal scenario and it allowed us to create 1 position.
+For that, we created a partnership with the Embrace Life Council (also partners on I-SPARX and our te(a)ch program) and found an empty office and a supervisor in the form of Executive Director Kim Masson, to help us out.
+It’s an ideal scenario and it allowed us to create one position.

 Pinnguaq’s mission relates to many industries and partnerships can be invaluable on both sides.
 Let’s talk, let’s build.